The Detroit MYS Conductors

 CONDUCTOR, STRING Orchestra

-Geoffrey Benes has served as a conductor for DMYS since 2009, conducting the Concert Orchestra, the Symphony Orchestra and now lending his talents as Conductor of the String Orchestra.
+Geoffrey Benes has been a conductor with DMYS since 2009, leading the Concert Orchestra, Symphony Orchestra, and currently serving as conductor of the String Orchestra.

 CONDUCTOR, Sinfonia StrinG Orchestra